 Where can we camp with our horses?

-All horse camping areas are in the backcountry, away from roads.
-Camping with your horses is not permitted in the frontcountry area of the park, including the horse trailer parking area and Pinyon Flats Campground.
+All national park horse camping areas are in the wilderness, away from roads.
+Camping with your horses is not permitted along roadsides, parking lots, or the Piñon Flats Campground in the national park.
 When accessing the backcountry through the main national park entrance on Highway 150, a free backcountry camping permit is required from the Visitor Center.
-Camp with horses at:

-- Little Medano, Aspen, Cold Creek, and Sand Creek backcountry camps.
+- Little Medano, Aspen, Cold Creek, and Sand Creek backcountry campsites.

-- Wilderness and backcountry portions of the national park except for those areas closed to horses (see map of closed areas on back).
-Except for designated backcountry sites, camps must be at least 1/4 mile from roads or trails in the national park backcountry.
+- Wilderness portions of the national park except for those areas closed to horses (see map of closed areas on back).
+Except for designated backcountry sites, camps must be at least 1/4 mile from roads or trails in the national park wilderness.

 - Anywhere in the national preserve, as long as you follow the minimum impact guidelines below.
-In designated sites along the Medano Pass Primitive Road, horses must be picketed 100 feet from tent areas.
+In designated sites along the Medano Pass Primitive Road, horses must be picketed or highlined at least 100 feet from tent areas.

 What animals are considered pack animals?